 The row machine may seems a little intimidating but it’s really simple.
 Set the resistance on a a lower number and see if you can pull for 1000 meters.
 If this feels pretty good go on until you hit 2500 meters.

 Try the different stationary bikes to work different areas of the body.
 Recumbent bikes sit low with your feet out in front of you.
-They are generally easier on your low back and gentle on your joints.
+They are generally easier on your low back and gentle on your joints, you can have a look into recumbent bike reviews, such as this review on the marcy recumbent bike so you can see how they could help you.
 Upright bikes are a little more intense on your body but will give you a more consistent workout.
 In addition to lower body, upright bikes will also work your abs and arms too.

 Get those glutes by using the stair climber.
 Stairs will bring on the burn and can really tighten up your buns and thighs.
 Start light and work your way up over time.